Assos Kefalonia: How to Visit the Beautiful Town & Venetian Castle

 It’s only slightly faster than the paved path (800m to 1200m) so it’s up to you what kind of hike you want to have.
 Whatever the case, the views are absolutely incredible from the summit!

-Exploring the Castle of Assos Kefalonia
+Exploring the Venetian Castle of Assos

 Seeing the Venetian Fortress was interesting, but know that it’s mostly ruins with not much info provided.
-To be honest, the best part about the Assos Castle was the spectacular views on the way up.
+To be honest, the best part about the Assos Castle walk was the spectacular views on the way up.
 We kept looking back down at the town and couldn’t believe how beautiful it was!

 Even if you’re not a huge history buff, know that the hike is still worth it.
 In total, it took a little over one hour round trip.